 Award Mouse thought multimedia interface book medal screen monitor

-• Drafted a brief on behalf of a client resulting in decertification of a collective action brought under the Fair Labor Standards Act alleging failure to pay overtime wages.
+• Drafted a brief resulting in the decertification of a collective action brought under the Fair Labor Standards Act alleging failure to pay overtime wages.

 • Successful motion for summary judgment on behalf of a specialty medical practice that was sued by a former employee for discrimination and wrongful termination.